|Estate Planning: An Introduction|

 - A durable power of attorney: This document lets you name someone to manage your property for you in case you become incapacitated and cannot do so.

-- An advance medical directive: The three main types of advance medical directives are (1) a living will, (2) a durable power of attorney for health care (also known as a health-care proxy), and (3) a Do Not Resuscitate order.
+- An advanced medical directive: The three main types of advanced medical directives are (1) a living will, (2) a durable power of attorney for health care (also known as a health-care proxy), and (3) a Do Not Resuscitate order.
 Be aware that not all states allow each kind of medical directive, so make sure you execute one that will be effective for you.

 If you're young and single, you may not need much estate planning.
 But if you have some material possessions, you should at least write a will.
 If you don't, the wealth you leave behind if you die will likely go to your parents, and that might not be what you would want.
 A will lets you leave your possessions to anyone you choose (e.g., your significant other, siblings, other relatives, or favorite charity).Unmarried couples